gchq/stroom-docs/user-guide/concepts/streams.md

 #### Context

 This is additional contextual data that can be sent with the data.
-Context data can be used foe reference data lookups.
+Context data can be used for reference data lookups.

 #### Meta Data